Immunisation is the safest and most effective way of protecting pregnant women and their babies against serious diseases.

 The BCG vaccine is usually offered to babies who are more likely to come into contact with someone with Tuberculosis.

-The Hepatitis B vaccine is offered to all babies whose mothers or close family have been infected with hepatitis B. Further information can be found on the Department of Health immunisation website (external website).
+The Hepatitis B vaccine is offered to all babies whose mothers or close family have been infected with hepatitis B. Further information can be found at the Department of Health immunisation (external site).

 Immunisations offered from 3 years and 4 months